differentpla-net/differentpla-net.github.io/_posts/2012-04-03-sql-server-management-studio-unable-to-read-the-list-of-previously-registered-servers-on-this-system.md

 error CS2008: No inputs specified
 </pre>

-To fix this exception, I deleted my <tt>%APPDATA%\Microsoft\Microsoft SQL Server</tt> folder.
+To fix this exception, I deleted my `%APPDATA%\Microsoft\Microsoft SQL Server` folder.
 When I ran SQL Server Management Studio again, this exception was gone, but I had to re-register all of my servers.

 Unfortunately, after that I get another exception: